iFatihUcar/GTA-SA-Object-Recognition-with-AlexNet/README.md

 <h1> Data Augmentation </h1>

+First I resized images to 224x224 and recolor it gray for feeding CNN.

-I used 3 augmentation method.
-Here is the samples.
+I used 3 augmentation method. ( need to be increased with different and useful methods for this case.)